 MSc / Postgraduate Diploma in the Biodiversity and Taxonomy of Plants

 This programme is run jointly by the University and the world-renowned Royal Botanic Garden Edinburgh (RBGE).
-The RBGE is home to one of the world’s best living collections of plants (15,000 species across four sites, amounting to five per cent of known world species), a herbarium of three million preserved specimens and one of the UK’s most comprehensive botanical libraries.
+The RBGE is home to one of the world’s best living collections of plants (15,000 species across four sites, amounting to five per cent of known world species), a herbarium of three million preserved specimens, including bryophytes, fungi and lichens and one of the UK’s most comprehensive botanical libraries.

 RBGE offers collections-based biodiversity research opportunities across a wide spectrum of organisms and geographical regions.
 This diversity, coupled with the RBGE’s world-leading research in different continents, provides an unrivalled masters programme in plant biodiversity.

 - Schools Programmes